praneeth4u152/MicroServices/README.md

 Implement Distributed tracing with Spring Cloud Sleuth and Zipkin

-Implement Fault Tolerance with Zipkin
+Implement Fault Tolerance with Hysterix

 Configuration Management
 Spring Cloud Config Server : Provides configuration corresponding to different environments of all services and is maintained in git repository